Day 5: September 30,

 My granddaughter and her boyfriend ordered a hamburger with fries, she said they had not eaten all day.

-Her boyfriend said that this was his first time flying, that he had enjoyed the flight very much.
+Her boyfriend said this was his first time flying and that he had enjoyed it very much.

-Our table was next to the sidewalk, at first, the sun was so bright that it was blinding.
+Our table was following the sidewalk.
+At first, the sun was so bright it was blinding.

-It was hard to take pictures facing the sun.πŸ˜™☀️
+It was hard to take pictures facing the sun.π☀️

-I tried to take pictures with my big camera but it had telephoto lenses on it.
+I tried to take photos with my big camera, but it had a telephoto lens.

-I was setting too close to any pictures with my big camera.
+I was standing too close to the pictures with my big camera.
 I did take a few with my cell phone.

-My daughter got some great shots with her new iPhone six.
+My daughter got some great shots with her new iPhone 6.

-The Pirates were going from bar to bar getting refills of beer and chatting with the customers.
+The Pirates were going from bar to bar, getting beer refills and chatting with customers.

-The woman that was telling me this was a pirate.
-Her captain was a woman and everyone aboard their ship was a woman.
+The woman who was telling me this was a pirate.
+Her captain was a woman, and everyone aboard her ship was, too.

-By this time it was very dark, we could see people swimming in the ocean. 🌌
+By this time, it was very dark, and we could see people swimming in the ocean. π

 I stopped to take pictures, and my granddaughter and her group disappeared.